kazzkiq/CodeFlask/README.md

 ### Adding your own theme to CodeFlask

-By default, CodeFlask comes with a simple theme made from scratch called CodeNoon.
+By default, CodeFlask comes with a simple theme made from scratch called **[CodeNoon](https://github.com/kazzkiq/CodeFlask.js/blob/master/src/styles/theme-default.js)**.

-You can easily override this theme with your own by writting your own CSS in your own project and disabling CodeFlask default theme thru the `defaultTheme` option:
+You can easily override this theme with your own by writting your own CSS and adding it to your project.
+If that's the case, you should also disable **CodeNoon** with the `defaultTheme` option:

 ```js
 import CodeFlask from 'codeflask';